pachyderm/docs/content/latest/how-tos/developer-workflow/working-with-pipelines.md

 a public or private image registry, such as [DockerHub](https://hub.docker.com).

-Alternatively, you can use the Pachyderm's built-in functionality to tag, and push images by running the `pachctl update pipeline` command with the `--push-images` flag.
+Alternatively, you can use the MLDM's built-in functionality to tag, and push images by running the `pachctl update pipeline` command with the `--push-images` flag.
 For more information, see [Update a pipeline](../../pipeline-operations/updating-pipelines).